 A successful interview for any organization includes a set of interview questions based on the job description, an organized interview script and the use of a candidate evaluation form with ranking criteria based on mandatory skills for the position.

-There's no doubt about it: The coronavirus has reshaped recruiting.
+There's no doubt about it: 2020 has reshaped recruiting.

 The global pandemic sparked unprecedented and rapid innovation in how organizations recruit, hire and onboard talent.
 Although, while the ways in which hiring teams source and engage job candidates have changed, the foundation of a successful recruitment process relentlessly remains good preparation.